• Skip to primary navigation

 I was so relieved when I got out and so impressed by the tenacity of the people who had called these tunnels home for years…

-Click here for more information about the tour to the Cu Chi tunnels.
+Click here for more information about the Cu Chi tunnels tour.

-Where to stay in Ho Chi Minh City on a budget: Thao Nhi Hotel
+Where to stay in Ho Chi Minh City on a budget

-The hotel serves delicious and affordable food and is located close to all the sights (in a small street just of the main backpacker street).
+The hotel serves delicious and affordable food and is located close to all the sights (in a small street just off the main backpacker street).

 Check prices on Agoda | Check prices on Booking